gretaegan/aviation-glossary/README.md

 - Bootstrap.
 I referenced the Bootstrap documents often thoughout my project, and used it to create the Carousel, Forms, Modal, layout and responsive Navbar.

 - Media.
-Images were taken from: reference here
+Images were taken from Google.

--W3Schools.
+- W3Schools.
 The code for my scroll to the top button was referenced from their tutorial.

-- Geeksforgeeks.org.
-The code to fade in the hero image small text was referenced from their tutorial.

 - Content.
 Content from the gallery was taken from Skybrary.aero and my own knowledge from flight school.